collscientiae/collscientiae/README.md

-# Collectio Scientiam - Collection of Knowledge
+# Collectio Scientiae - Collection of Knowledge

 This is an experimental new way to create a documentation.